GamerSg/leveldb-mingw/README.md

-**LevelDB-mingw port allows the compilation of leveldb static library using mingw32-make alone.
+**LevelDB-mingw port allows the compilation of leveldb static library on Windows using mingw32-make alone.
 MSys or any other dependancies are not required**

 Author: Luv Khemani